How to Use Retin-A Tretinoin for Anti-Aging, Acne and Wrinkles

 Scientific studies and my medical experience give me so many reasons to be a big fan of retinoids, including tretinoin.
 Skin has special receptors just for retinoids (the vitamin A family, of which tretinoin is a member).
 Through these receptors, tretinoin (and its cousin retinol, which is non-prescription) transform skin!

-- It has proven itself to reduce, reverse, and prevent wrinkles.
+- Proven to reduce, reverse, and prevent wrinkles.
 The younger a person starts (teens and twenties), the more benefit they receive, but it's never too late!

-- It helps lighten and prevent age spots.
+- Helps to lighten and prevent age spots.

-- It builds collagen to thicken and increase the structural strength of treated skin.
+- Proven to build skin collagen, thickening and increasing the structural strength of treated skin.

-- It turns off the collagen destruction that happens from UV ray exposure.
+- Stops the collagen destruction that happens from UV ray exposure.

 What skin care products does Dermatologist Dr. Cynthia Bailey use with tretinoin Retin-A?

-I'm updating this post in 2019.
-I have used tretinoin now for 32 years!
+I'm updating this post in 2022.
+I have used tretinoin now for over 34 years!
 Holy cow - and I'm still a huge fan.
-I alternate between tretinoin and my Retinol Anti-Wrinkle Cream depending on what my skin wants and if I can wait the 15 minutes or not before falling asleep.
+I alternate between tretinoin and my Retinol Anti-Wrinkle Night Cream depending on what my skin wants and if I can wait the 15 minutes or not before falling asleep.
 But, just about every night my face, neck and chest get a retinoid to sleep with.
 The science is that convincing and I love how it's helped my skin look better and better over the years.

-I use this twice a week in the morning to brighten my complexion for the day and to get off any stubborn tretinoin 'peelies'.
+Triple Action Exfoliating Cleanser is the facial cleanser that I use twice a week in the morning to brighten my complexion for the day and to get off any stubborn tretinoin 'peelies'.
 They make me crazy!
-I gently massage the scrub onto wet skin and rinse well - off come the bamboo granules, dead cells and peelies.
-My skin looks dewy and amazing for a 60+ year old gal.
+I gently massage the scrub onto wet skin and rinse well - off come the eco-friendly exfoliating beads, dead cells and peelies.
+My skin looks dewy and amazing for a 64+ year old gal.

-I use this on a cotton pad twice a day right after washing.
+I use my Naturally Hydrating Pore Minimizing Facial Toner on a cotton pad twice a day right after washing.
 My skin is obsessed with it - soothing, cooling, pore tightening, hydrating and the rose hydrosol is the best subtle scent ever.
 I searched the world for this hydrosol and it really is the best.

 Please remember that while I am discussing how I use a prescription product in my practice, this information is for informational purposes only.
 Be certain to discuss tretinoin use with your prescribing physician.